zodybm/nmap/README.md

 As you can see, my network is working.
 Presumably, yours is too.
 I will assume that your network has space allocated for a maximum of 256 IP addresses.
 Not all of them will be used, the majority probably are not.
 So, if we wanted to see which IP addresses are being used we could ping all 256 possible addresses one by one, but that is very time consuming.
 A much better way to do this is to use Nmap.
-That is one of its main uses afterall!

 **To do that, use the command below:**
 ```bash